 The knee is a complex joint made up of four bones, muscles, tendons, ligaments, and cartilage.
 The menisci are thick disks of cartilage in your knee between your thigh bone and your shin bone.
 Each meniscus acts as a cushion or “shock absorber” for your knee.
 Meniscus Tears often occur in sports when the knee is twisted or rotated.
 Degenerative changes in the knee due to age or other injuries may also make you more susceptible to a meniscus tear.

-A torn meniscus can cause discomfort and pain in your knee, and our orthopedic specialists at Mirza Orthopedics are determined to get you back on your feet and pain free as quickly as possible.
-If you experience pain or swelling in your knee, or unable to move you knee as you wish, book an appointment with Mirza Orthopedics today.
+A torn meniscus can cause discomfort and pain in your knee, and our orthopedic specialists at Mirza Orthopedics are determined to get you back on your feet and pain-free as quickly as possible.
+If you experience pain or swelling in your knee or are unable to move your knee as you wish, book an appointment with Mirza Orthopedics today.

 What are the Symptoms?